qypalice/USV_DeepKoopman/README.md

 ./ros_implementation    This folder contains algorithm implementation on Aion R6 rover\
 ./KTMPC                 This ia a temporary folder that contains a new MPC design\

-./dataset      This folder contains numpy files containing simulated trajectories as datasets\
-         \
-      \

-      This folder contains .pt files saving the parameters of NN models

 ### './simulation' folder introduction
 './simulation' folder is uesd to generate linear model of USV and implement the MPC design.
 The folder include self-defined packages, sample codes and notebook experiment recording.
 #### Subfolders